Originally published December 22, 2022. Updated November 25, 2024.

-A well-crafted statement of work can save you time and money, as it outlines the project scope and expectations of the project.
-Creating a statement of work that is comprehensive and communicates your project goals is essential.
-To do this, you need to understand the key elements of a statement of work and the best practices for writing one.
+A properly written statement of work will save you time and money as it outlines the project scope and expectations of the project.
+Creating a statement of work (SOW) that is comprehensive and communicates your project goals is essential.
+To do this, you need to understand the definition of a statement of work, the key elements of a statement of work, and best practices for writing one.

 With this knowledge, you can ensure that your statement of work meets the needs of all stakeholders involved.
-So, let’s dive in and talk about what exactly is a SoW and how to write one that can help put you on the road to success.
+So, let’s dive in and talk about how exactly to define a statement of work and how to write one in a way that will put you on the road to success.

 What Is A Statement Of Work?